Salmaster1/Portfolio/Projects/HeadOn/index.md

 In Head-On, I was also primairly responsible for implementing the player's animations into the game.

-All of the player's animations were made in Spline, something I had little experience working with.
+All of the player's animations were made in Spine, something I had little experience working with.

-Fortunately I had access to good resources detailing how Spline worked and I managed to get a pretty satisfactory result.
+Fortunately I had access to good resources detailing how Spine worked and I managed to get a pretty satisfactory result.

 <details><summary>PlayerAnimations.cs (excerpt)</summary>
   <pre>